- Home/

 Before disassembling, check to see if all your equipment is unplugged!
 This is even more crucial for commercial gyms, where there are a lot of machines to move.

 If you’re confident that machines can fit through doorways and don’t need to be disassembled, there are two easy ways to move gym equipment.
-You can either carry it with a friend or use a furniture dolly to bring it to a waiting moving truck.
+You can either carry it with a friend or use a dolly to bring it to a waiting moving truck.
 A dolly is one tool that’s tried and tested by professional appliance removal services.

 ☞ Also read: How to move heavy appliances

-Ready for the big move?
+You’re ready for the big move!

 Find fitness equipment movers, fast